 Knowing his body would keep hurting if he continued, he drastically cut back on his substance intake while home, mentioning in the album announce statement that he “got sick of being a party animal – I don’t want to be 19-gin-and-tonics-Ryley any more.”
 To break from the cycle of getting drunk and hangover-induced self loathing, Walker started seeing a therapist which he says has really helped clear up his thoughts.

 While Deafman Glance is always an exciting listen for the wealth of competing ideas and its freeform experimental bent, Walker notes that it’s also possibly a challenging listen.
 “I just pulled from being in a room with my friends and kind of losing my mind in the process” he says.
 “I don’t think the old folkies who found me on Primrose Green are going to like it.”
-He’s ditched the acoustic guitars in favor of an archtop electric and the songs feel much more open because of it.
+He’s ditched the acoustic guitars in favour of an archtop electric and the songs feel much more open because of it.
 Unreleased songs like “22 Days” morph from a subdued to a noise-laden freakout on a whim where “Accomodations” boasts gorgeous ambient flourishes which turn menacingly psychedelic by song’s end.

 But there’s also more accessible moments, like album highlight “Opposite Middle.”
 It’s a propulsive track with rapidly cascading oddly tuned guitar riffs (in case you’re curious: it’s FGCFAF with a capo on the fourth fret) that sounds like the most compelling The Sea and Cake offerings.
 When Walker remembers that this is the single he’s premiering he’s ecstatic.
 “Fuck!” he exclaims.
 “I think I did a good job on this one.
 I knew I wanted driving percussion so there’s two drummers on the track and it’s really straightforward and punchy.”
 While Walker often denigrates his singing voice, it’s a much more polished and welcoming croon than his previous efforts.
 Where Walker’s most exciting songs have always been open ended jams, this track manages to be efficient and fast-paced while still sounding like himself.